 Aligns the target to the reference file using SUPCOMB from the ATSAS package.
 Require a separate installation of ATSAS.
 Both files must be in the same folder, and the aligned file is output in the folder.
 The aligned file will have the same name as the target file with aligned appended to the end of the name.
 This function blocks until SUPCOMB is done.
+SUPCOMB is only available in ATSAS <3.1.0.

-- target (str) The target file name, without path.
-This file is aligned to the reference file, and must be in the same folder as the reference file. - ref file (str) The reference file name, without path. - datadir (str) The directory containing both the target and ref_file.
+• target (str) - The target file name, without path.
+This file is aligned to the reference file, and must be in the same folder as the reference file.

+- ref_file (str) The reference file name, without path. - datadir (str) The directory containing both the target and ref_file.
 It is also the directory for the output file. - mode ({'fast', 'slow'} str, optional) The alignment mode.
 Must be 'slow' if symmetry is not P1.
 Default is fast. - superposition ({'ALL', 'BACKBONE'} str, optional) Whether to align all atoms or just the backbone.
 Default is ALL. - enantiomorphs ({'YES', 'NO'} str, optional) Whether to generate enantiomorphs during alignment.
-Default is YES. - proximity ({'NSD, 'VOL'} str, optional) What method to use to determine distance between two models.
+Default is YES. - proximity({'NSD, 'VOL'} str, optional)-What method to use to determine distance between two models.
 Default is NSD. - symmetry (str, optional) The symmetry applied to the alignment.
 If the symmetry is not P1, then the mode must be slow.
 Any symmetry allowed in the SUPCOMB manual is an acceptable input. - fraction (str, optional) The amount of the structure closer to the surface to use for NSD calculations. - atsas_dir(str, optional) The directory of the atsas programs (the bin directory).
-If not provided, the API uses the auto-detected directory. - abort_event (threading.Event, optional) A threading.Event or multiprocessing.Event.
-If this event is set it will abort the supcomb run.
+If not provided, the API uses the auto-detected directory. - settings (bioxtasraw.RAWSettings.RAWSettings, optional) RAW settings containing relevant parameters.
+If provided, every parameter except symmetry is overridden with the value in the settings file.
+Default is None. - abort_event (threading.Event, optional) A threading.Event or multiprocessing.Event.
+If this event is set it will abort the supcomb run. - readback_queue (queue.Queue, optional) If provided, any command line output (STDIN, STDERR) is placed in the queue.